Director of Athletic Bands

 Dr. Phillips received the Bachelor of Music degree in music education from the University of Georgia, the Master of Music degree in music education from the University of Illinois and the Doctor of Musical Arts degree in wind conducting at the University of Georgia.
 His principal conducting teachers have been John P. Lynch and James Keene.
 He has conducted university, community and honor bands throughout the United States and in Europe.

 He is affiliated with professional organizations that include the National Band Association, College Band Directors National Association, National Association for Music Education, and Georgia Music Educators Association.
-Dr. Phillips currently lives in Roswell, GA with his wife, Megan, their two daughters, and their dog, Bella.
+Dr. Phillips currently lives in Atlanta, GA with his wife, Megan, their two daughters, and their dog, Bella.